-Staff's Tier Recommendation Notes 1 Age-Friendly Housing Policy Options а Protect At-Risk Affordable Senior Housing Projects and/or Preserve MHPs 3 Could combine portions with 4a. b Promote New Age-Friendly Housing 2 С Adapt Homes to Age in Place 3 2 Supply-Side Housing Policy Options а Increase Ownership Inclusionary Percentage 1 b Promote ADUs 1 Underway С Modify Programs and/or Policies to Encourage Missing Middle Housing 3 d Up-Zone Land to Facilitate Increase Res Development 1 Underway е De-Emphasize Dwelling Units per Acre as a Development Standard 3 Could combine with 2d 3 Demand-Side Housing Policy Options а Adopt a Right to Lease Ordinance 2 Could combine with 3b b Adopt a Tenant Protection/Relocation Assistance Requirement 1 Could combine with 3a С Establish a Safe RV Parking Program 3 4 Mobile Home Park Policy Options а Mobile Home Space Rent Stabilization 3 Staff is recommending a one year timeframe to implement the MOU.
-A six month check with Council will inform how much progress has b Memorandum of Understanding/Accord 1 been made.
-If any Park Owners for to comply or participate by that time, the Council can choose to er the MOU and immediately begin of the Rent Stabilization Ordinance
+1

+Approved Tier Notes

+1 Age-Friendly Housing Policy Options

+а Protect At-Risk Affordable Senior Housing Projects and/or Preserve MHPs 3

+b Promote New Age-Friendly Housing 2

+с Adapt Homes to Age in Place 3

+2 Supply-Side Housing Policy Options

+а Increase Ownership Inclusionary Percentage 1

+b Promote ADUs 1

+с Modify Programs and/or Policies to Encourage Missing Middle Housing 3

+d Up-Zone Land to Facilitate Increase Res Development 1 Only within the follwing specific plans: EI Camino Real, Lawrence Station, and Moffett Park.

+е De-Emphasize Dwelling Units per Acre as a Development Standard 3

+3 Demand-Side Housing Policy Options

+а Adopt a Right to Lease Ordinance 1

+b Adopt a Tenant Protection/Relocation Assistance Requirement 2

+с Establish a Safe RV Parking Program 3

+4 Mobile Home Park Policy Options

+а Mobile Home Space Rent Stabilization 2 A six month check with Council will inform how much progress has been made.
+This check in will be schedule no later than 6 months after the December 8,2020 workplan approval.
+If any Park Owners fail to comply or participate by that time, the Council may

+b Memorandum of Understanding/Accord 1 Or participate by that time, the Could may choose to end the MOU and immediately begin on a Rent Stabilization Ordinance.
+Per AB 2782, long term rental agreements entered into on or after 2/13/20 will be subject to 4a/b.